Wagalla massacre: Overview

-I say this to the Kenyan government; I have instructed Somalia's military to be put on high alert and be ready for any subsequent orders.
-If the Kenyan government does not stop this campaign of ethnic cleansing against the Somali people in Kenya, be assured that their silent cry will not fall on deaf ears [i.e. military action).

 According to a commissioner with The Truth, Justice and Reconciliation Commission of Kenya, a government oversight body that had been formed in response to the 2008 Kenyan post-election violence, the Wagalla massacre represents the worst human rights violation in Kenya's history.

 Death toll

 The exact number of people killed in the massacre is unknown.
 However, eyewitnesses place the figure at around 5,000 deaths.

 Aftermath

-For years the Kenyan government denied that a massacre had taken place and insisted that "only 57 people were killed in a security operation to disarm the [area's] residents".
-It was not until October 2000 that the government publicly acknowledged wrongdoing on the part of its security forces.
+For years the Kenyan government insisted that only 57 people had been killed during "a drive by the security forces against shifta bandits"; it was not until October 2000 that the government publicly acknowledged wrongdoing on the part of its security forces, and increased the number of victims to 380.